Q.1. Which of the following statements about the reasons for conducting elections are false?

 (d) Many reforms are needed to make our elections completely free and fair.

 Q.8.
 Chinappa was convicted for torturing his wife for dowry.
-Satbir was held guilty of practicing untouchability.
+Satbir was held guilty of practising untouchability.
 The court did not allow either of them to contest elections.
 Does this decision go against the principles of democratic elections?

 Ans.
 This decision does not go against the principles of democratic elections as both Chinappa and Satbir are criminals.
 Hence, they should be prevented from holding positions in the central or state assemblies.